-The SMTL are able to test the performance characteristis of nebulisers for both of these critical factors in accordance with the following standards:
+The SMTL are able to test the performance characteristis of nebulisers in accordance with the following standards:

 - BS EN 13544-1 Respiratory therapy equipment — Part 1: Nebulizing systems and their components — Annex CC

 - ISO 27427 Anaesthetic and respiratory equipment — Nebulizing systems and components —Annex C & D